Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Review of Basic Notions for Samples of Random Objects

 A recently emerging subarea of metric statistics is distributional data analysis, where the atoms of a sample are distributions.
 These may be directly observed or more commonly indirectly through the data that each distribution generates.
-In earlier approaches samples of distributions were treated as functional data \cp{knei:01}, but while density or distribution functions can be considered as elements of the function space $L^2$, this approach is suboptimal as these objects lie on a constrained submanifold, for example densities are non-negative and integrate to 1.
-Taking these constraints fully into account for statistical analysis has led to distributional data analysis \cp{mata:21,pete:22,ghos:23}.
+In earlier approaches samples of distributions were treated as functional data \cp{knei:01}, but while density or distribution functions can be considered as elements of the function space $L^2$, this approach is suboptimal since distributional objects lie on a constrained submanifold, for example densities are non-negative and integrate to 1.
+Taking these constraints fully into account for statistical analysis motivates distributional data analysis \cp{mata:21,pete:22,ghos:23}.
 Linearization approaches for distributional data include the Bayes space transformation \cp{hron:16}, which is based on the Aitchison geometry \cp{aitc:86}, however does not yield a 1:1 map, and a class of 1:1 transformations to linear spaces that includes the log quantile density (lqd) and log hazard transformations \cp{mull:16:1}.
 More recent approaches have used local linearizations through the geometry of the Wasserstein manifold \cp{mull:21:9, pego:22} and fully intrinsic optimal transport models that do not rely on any ambient $L^2$ space \cp{mull:23:2,ghod:23}.
-For distributional data analysis $\Om$ is the space of distributions, which are often assumed to have a finite domain and to be continuous, and $d$ is an appropriate metric, where for statistical analysis for the case of 1-dimensional distributions the 2-Wasserstein metric has become popular, not least due to its practical appeal for data analysis \cp{bols:03,mull:11:4}.
+In distributional data analysis, the metric space $\Om$ is the space of distributions, which are often assumed to have a finite domain and to be continuous, and $d$ is an appropriate metric.
+For statistical analysis in the case of one-dimensional distributions the 2-Wasserstein metric has become popular, not least due to its practical appeal in data analysis \cp{bols:03}.
 For probability measures $\mu,\nu$ with distribution functions $F_{\mu}, F_{\nu}$, the 2-Wasserstein distance is given simply as the $L^2$ distance of the quantile functions, \bal \dwass(\mu,\nu) = \left(\int_0^1 \left[F_{\mu}\inv(u)-F_{\nu}\inv(u)\right]^2\diffop u\right)\half = \dltwo(F_{\mu}\inv,F_{\nu}\inv). \eal

 For the case of multivariate distributions, quantile functions do not exist and the 2-Wasserstein metric is more directly tied to optimal transport in the Monge--Kantorovich transportation problem, where the Kantorovich version \cp{kant:06:1} is \be \dwass^2(\mu,\nu) = \inf_{\wp \in \mathscr{P}(\mu,\nu)} \expect_{(X,Y)\sim \wp}\|X-Y\|^2. \ee Here $X,Y$ are random variables in $\real^d$, $\mu,\nu$ are probability measures supported on a set $D \subset \real^d$, and $\mathscr{P}(\mu,\nu)$ is the space of joint probability measures on $D\times D$ with marginals $\mu$ and $\nu$.
 If the probability distributions are absolutely continuous, this is equivalent to finding the optimal transport in Monge's version \be T^{*}(\mu,\nu)= \arginf_{T:\, T_\# \mu = \nu}\expect_{X\sim \mu}\|X-T(X)\|^2. \ee Here the infimum is taken over all push-forward Borel maps $D \rightarrow D$ that map $\mu$ to $\nu$.
 The push-forward map $T$ applied to a probability measure $\nu_1$ on $D$ yields $\nu_2= T_{\#}\nu_1$, defined as the measure with $\nu_2(A) = \nu_1(T^{-1}(A))$ for any measurable set $A\subset D$.
 If it exists, this minimizer is the optimal transport map and the minimizing value is the Wasserstein metric $d_W$, which coincides with the definition in \eqref{eq:dwass} for the special case of univariate distributions.